Constructing the relative Fukaya category: Introduction

 \begin{defn} We define

 \end{defn}

 By our previous remark, $\fuk(X,D,\kappa;\Lambda_{\Bbbk,K})$ is independent of all auxiliary choices made in the definition of $\fuk(X,D,\Nef)$, up to curved filtered quasi-equivalence.
-It is also independent of $\Nef$ up to curved filtered quasi-equivalence, using equation \eqref{eq:N0N1}; that is why we omit $\Nef$ from the notation.
+It is also independent of $\Nef$ up to curved filtered quasi-equivalence, using equation \eqref{eq:N0N1}, and the fact that the relevant class of cones $\Nef$ is closed under intersection; that is why we omit $\Nef$ from the notation.
 It follows that $\fuk(X,D,\kappa;\Lambda_{\Bbbk,K})^\bc$ is independent of these choices up to quasi-equivalence.

-\begin{rmk} The data on which $\fuk(X,D,\kappa;\Lambda_{\Bbbk,K})^\bc$ depends (up to quasi-equivalence) are as follows.
-We need a pair $(X,D)$ such that there exists an effective homological anticanonical divisor supported on $D$, together with a class $\kappa \in H^2(X,X \setminus D;\R) \simeq \R^P$ such that $\kappa_p > 0$ for all $p$, and $\sum_p \kappa_p \cdot D_p$ is ample.
-In order to make the construction, we need to choose a rational polyhedral cone $\Nef$ satisfying the \textbf{(Ample)}, \textbf{(Semiample)}, and \textbf{(Semipositive)} conditions, and containing $\kappa$ in its interior.
-For this it suffices to observe that $\kappa$ lies in the interior of the convex cone of effective semiample classes supported on $D$ (using the fact that ampleness is an open condition, and ample implies semiample), and the homological anticanonical divisor lies in the same cone. \end{rmk}
+Note that this $A_\infty$ category is $G$-gapped, in the sense of \cite[Definition 3.2.26]{FO3}, where $G = \kappa(\NE) \subset K$ is discrete because $\NE$ is finitely generated.